Blade of the 47 Ronin

-Blade of the 47 Ronin is a 2022 American action-fantasy film directed by Ron Yuan, from a script co-written by John Swetnam, Aimee Garcia, and AJ Mendez, and is a sequel to the 47 Ronin.
-Set 300 years after its predecessor, the movie details the fight for survival of the final descendants of the 47 Ronin.
+Blade of the 47 Ronin is a 2022 American action fantasy film directed by Ron Yuan and written by John Swetnam, Aimee Garcia, and AJ Mendez, and is a sequel to 47 Ronin (2013).
+The film takes place 300 years after its predecessor, following the fight for the survival of the final descendants of the 47 Ronin.

 Blade of the 47 Ronin was released as a Netflix Original Film on October 25, 2022.